Grommets

 What should I expect after surgery?

-A hearing test soon after the surgery will confirm that hearing has been restored.
-Hearing is usually restored quickly after grommets have been inserted.
-If hearing is not back to normal, the child may need further tests.
+A hearing test soon after the surgery will show if your hearing has got better.
+If your hearing is not back to normal, you may need further tests.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.